 - There is a $30 charge for any check returned for insufficient funds

-Books may be purchased at the Rice University Bookstore.
+Books may be purchased online.
 Book costs average approximately $175 per session.

 Cost of Living in Houston